Find Grad Schools

 2 Yearly Graduations

 The 15th most popular school in the country for area studies majors who are seeking their graduate certificate is University of Michigan - Ann Arbor.
-Roughly 47,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $17,977 per year, while in-state graduate students, on average, pay $27,192 per year.
-During the most recent year for which we have data, 2 people received their graduate certificate in area studies from U-M.
+The average in-state tuition for full-time undergraduates is $17,454 per year, while in-state graduate students, on average, pay $25,894 per year.
+During the most recent year for which we have data, 2 people received their graduate certificate in area studies from U-M. About 100% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #15